west-indie/portfolio/src/content/projects/2025-the-noise.md

 ---
-slug: "midnight-static"
+slug: "2025-when-the-noise-stops"
-title: "Midnight Static"
+title: "When The Noise Stops"
-year: "2022"
+year: "2025"
 disciplines:
+  - music-comp
   - short-film
-  - interactive-media
+  - sound-design
-role: "Creative Technologist"
+role: "Composer and Lead Sound Design"
 client: "Independent"
-location: "Detroit"
+location: "San Diego, California"
-shortDescription: "Short film stitched with real-time shader overlays reacting to on-set Foley."
+shortDescription: "Score and soundtrack to match the ethereal nature of a short film that deals with mental health."
 tags:
   - TouchDesigner
   - GLSL